 The protocols required by underlying telecom network capabilities are often complex, and the learning curve associated with using them is steep.
-To make it easier for application service developers, Services Gatekeeper includes standard network capabilities such as Short Message Service (SMS), Multimedia Messaging Service (MMS) or Call Control through a set of easy-to-use interfaces (called facades in Services Gatekeeper).
+To help application service developers, Services Gatekeeper includes standard network capabilities such as Short Message Service (SMS), Multimedia Messaging Service (MMS) or Call Control through a set of easy-to-use interfaces (called facades in Services Gatekeeper).

-Services Gatekeeper offers SOAP-style facades based on well-known standards such as Parlay X 2.1 and 3.0, RESTful, and some native protocol interfaces.
+Services Gatekeeper offers SOAP-style facades based on well-known standards such as Parlay X and some native protocol interfaces.

 The Oracle Service Bus environment also contains SOAP-style interfaces that pre-integrated, offering application developers SOAP-based functionality and the flexibility of SOA.

 The Oracle extended web services supports protocols which have not yet been incorporated into standardized forms (WAP Push, Binary SMS, and Subscriber Profile).
 These extended web services interfaces are published as standard Web Services Definition Language (WSDL) files, so application service developers can use their choice of toolsets.